fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11c.md

  - I'm connected to the server and deploying over the internet, what happens if my internet connection dies?
  - What happens if any specific instruction in my deployment script/system fails?
  - What happens if, for whatever reason, my software doesn't work as expected on the server I'm deploying to?
 Can I roll back to a previous version?
- - What happens if a user does a HTTP request to our software just before we do a deployment (we didn't have time to send a response to the user)?
+ - What happens if a user does an HTTP request to our software just before we do deployment (we didn't have time to send a response to the user)?

 These are just a small selection of what can go wrong during a deployment, or rather, things that we should plan for.
 Regardless of what happens, our deployment system should **never** leave our software in a broken state.
 We should also always know (or be easily able to find out) what state a deployment is in.